isomerpages/moe-northbrookssec/_achievements/School Achievements/Northbrooks in the News 2018 to 2019.md

-Two teams have emerged as <b>CHAMPIONS</b> in the boys' category and mixed category.

-The students displayed great resilience and grit to complete this race.
+Two teams have emerged as <b>CHAMPIONS</b> in the boys' category and mixed category. <br>The students displayed great resilience and grit to complete this race.